3 Ways Blockchain Technology Can Improve the Logistics Industry

 Supply chains involve multiple stages and dozens of geographical locations, which makes it difficult to track events and incidents.
 Blockchain technology is one way for logistics providers to ensure that their data remains accurate and secure by recording and tracking vital information.
 The interface is easily adaptable to existing systems making it accessible for all type of companies.

 One of the challenges in a global supply chain is the difficulty of keeping track of all the moving parts – literally and figuratively.
 A blockchain is a way to connect different parties involved in the supply chain because of the transparency of the technology.
-Every time a product is handled, the transaction can be documented.
+Every time a product is handled, the transaction is documented.
 The technology can enable everyone in the process of shipping to experience better visibility and connectivity.

 Blockchain also enables customers to see where their products came from before arriving at their door.
 For many customers, they don’t know (or can’t trust) the details behind the distribution, storage, and raw materials they’ve sourced.
 This means the price paid may not always reflect the true costs of production for the purchaser.